-A multi-region OM was specified with four Biological Regions (2, 3, 4, and 4B; Figure 1), thirtythree (33) fisheries (Table 2), and four (4) survey.
+A multi-region OM was specified with four Biological Regions (2, 3, 4, and 4B; Figure 1), thirty-three (33) fisheries (Table 1), and four (4) surveys.
 The model was initiated in 1888 and initially parameterized using estimates from the long AAF assessment model.

-Parameters for R0, the proportion of recruitment to each Biological Region, movement from 2 to 3, 3 to 2, and 4 to 3 were estimated by minimizing an objective function based on lognormal likelihoods for spawning biomass predictions and region-specific modelled FISS indices, robustified multivariate normal likelihoods for the proportion of FISS biomass in each region, and observed proportions at age from the FISS.
+Parameters for $R_0$ , the proportion of recruitment to each Biological Region, movement from 2 to 3, 3 to 2, and 4 to 3 were estimated by minimizing an objective function based on lognormal likelihoods for spawning biomass predictions and region-specific modelled FISS indices, robustified multivariate normal likelihoods for the proportion of FISS biomass in each region, and observed proportions at age from the FISS.
 Other movement parameters were fixed to estimates from data (Figure 3) except that movement probabilities from 4 to 2, 2 to 4, 4B to 2, and 2 to 4B were set to zero for all ages.
-This makes the assumption that a Pacific halibut cannot travel between these areas in an annual time step even though significant probabilities of movementat-age from 4 to 2 are predicted to occur from the data (Figure 3).
+This makes the assumption that a Pacific halibut cannot travel between these areas in an annual time step even though some movement from 4 to 2 at young ages is predicted to occur from past data (Figure 3).

-Figure 4: Past observed (shaded area) and two examples of possible one-hundred-year projections of weight at ages 5, 8, 12, 15, 20, and 25.
+Figure 4: Past observed (shaded area) and two examples of possible one-hundred-year projections of female weight at ages 5, 8, 12, 15, 20, and 25 in Biological Region 3.

-The OM was conditioned using five sets of observations: the average predicted spawning biomass from the long AAF and long coastwide stock assessment models (1888-1992), predicted spawning biomass from the stock assessment ensemble (1993-2019), FISS indices of abundance for each Biological Region, FISS proportions-at-age for each Biological Region, and the proportion of "all selected sizes" modelled FISS biomass in each Biological Region (stock distribution).
-The subset of parameters estimated during the conditioning process are listed in Table 5.
+The OM was conditioned using five sets of observations: the average estimated spawning biomass from the long AAF and long coastwide stock assessment models (1888-1992), estimated spawning biomass from the stock assessment ensemble including four models (1993-2019), modelled FISS indices of abundance for each Biological Region, FISS proportions-at-age for each Biological Region, and the proportion of "all selected sizes" modelled FISS biomass in each Biological Region (all-sizes stock distribution).

 The predicted spawning biomass from the conditioned OM fell mostly within the range of estimated spawning biomass from the four stock assessment models in the ensemble (Figure 5).
 The multi-region operating model predicted a female spawning biomass at the upper part and slightly above the 90% credible interval from about 1930 to 1960 for the long assessment models due to a large amount of predicted total biomass in Biological Regions 3 and 4.
 The predicted stock distribution matched closely for most years, although the end of the time-series in Biological Regions 2 and 3 and beginning of the time-series in Biological Regions 4 and 4B showed departures.
-These departures from the observed stock distribution were consistent for all models examined and suggest that the current structural specifications cannot capture these trends.
+These departures from the observed stock distribution were consistent for all models examined and suggest that the current structural specifications cannot capture these trends, although preliminary estimates of stock distribution for 2020 are more consistent with the OM (IPHC-2020-IM096-08).